thomazyazima/thomazyazima.github.io/week-1/4-github-intro/README.md

 Don't overthink the web version of github too much.
 It's a very similar structure to a computer's file structure you already know.

 #### Branches
 By default, all repositories have a `master` branch.
 This is where the most perfect, well-tested code lives.
-The master branch should be the ideal and should always be working.
+The master branch should be the the most ideal version of your code and always working/running properly.

 In cases where people want to make changes or add features, they will make a new branch off of the master (using `git co -b branch-name`).
 This will take a copy of the code from the master and allow you to make changes and test them out.
 Once they are fully tested, they can be merged back into the master branch.